Skip to main content

 • Byte array.
 Max 32 bytes.
 For 32 bytes, the parameter size will be 0.

+This is the response to the Parameter class configuration get request.
 The data part consists of a list of parameters belonging to any classes.
 The multi-frame format can be used.
 Note that for some parameters, the size is variable.
-So it is advised to avoid requesting too many parameters at a time.
+The total response size is limited by the network MTU, therefore avoid requesting too many parameters at a time.

-The data part starts with the parameter class identifier and is followed by a list of parameter entries.
+The data part starts with the parameter class identifier, followed by a list of parameter entries.

 • C-ID.
 Parameter class identifier